sushain97/web2fs-notepad/README.md

 [![CircleCI](https://circleci.com/gh/sushain97/web2fs-notepad.svg?style=svg&circle-token=42feed6af40ba8f31483d2249a20b855a3e7d776)](https://circleci.com/gh/sushain97/web2fs-notepad)

-Minimal filesystem based web notepad with versioning.
+Minimal filesystem based web notepad with versioning, multiple formats and sharing.
 Data is stored directly on the filesystem making backups easy, searching as simple as a `grep` and limiting runtime dependencies to PHP.

-Uses [Symfony][1] on the backend with [React][2], [TypeScript][3], and
-[BlueprintJS][4] on the frontend.
+Powered by [Symfony][1] on the backend with [React][2], [TypeScript][3], and [BlueprintJS][4] on the frontend.

 ## Installation